Updated on 2/3/20 with information about the program’s first neurology administrative fellow.

 Minazad says that as far as she knows, the program is the first administrative fellowship for neurologists available in the country.

-Shahla Moghbel, DO, will be the first physician to complete the new two-year Vituity-Stanford fellowship.
-She begins her training in July 2019 at Vituity.
+Shahla Moghbel, DO, will be the first physician to complete the new two-year Stanford-Vituity neurohospitalist fellowship.
+She began her training in July 2019 at Vituity.

 "I feel that it's very important for physicians to be part of the decision-making process in their organizations," Moghbel says.
-"We know inside out what's going on with the hospital, what's going on with the patients.
-And to be effective leaders, it's important to understand things like regulations, risk management, patient advocacy, and so on."
+"We know inside and out what's going on with the hospital, what's going on with the patients.
+And to be effective leaders, it's important to understand things like regulations, risk-management, patient advocacy, and so on."

-Down the road, Moghbel hopes to become a medical director.
-But for the moment, she's excited to continue growing as a leader and clinician.
-"I hope to learn a lot and be a good asset to the partnership," she says of her upcoming year at Vituity.
+Moghbel knows her true calling is leadership and down the road hopes to become a medical director.
+But for the moment, she's excited to continue writing her own story as a leader and clinician.

 Shaping the future of acute neurology

-While Moghbel will be the first Stanford-Vituity fellow, many others may soon follow in her footsteps.
-Minazad recently attended the annual meeting of the American Clinical Neurophysiology Society, where she discussed the new program with her colleagues.
+While Moghbel is the first Stanford-Vituity neurohospitalist fellow, many others may soon follow in her footsteps.
+At the launch of the fellowship, Minazad attended the annual meeting of the American Clinical Neurophysiology Society, where she discussed the new program with her colleagues.
 "The buzz among residents and fellows was very strong," she says.
 "They're hungry for these kinds of opportunities."

 Minazad hopes that the new fellows will be trailblazers who dramatically improve access and quality in acute neurology care.
 "I really see these fellows as an incredible resource who bring the business and clinical sides of our specialty together," she says.
 "When it comes to improving patient care, they will be worth their weight in gold."

-To learn more about Vituity’s approach to acute neurological care, visit our neurology page.
+Learn more about Vituity’s approach to acute neurological care.